Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DMS-AUTH.md

 ### 4. Security Metadata Cache

-In the ODS API, the entire security metadata is cached.
+> [!NOTE]
+> The initial implementation may not need to validate or account for hierarchy
+> or grouping based authorization.

 Caching only the claim set data may be insufficient, as parent entity details could also be required for authorization.
+On DMS, the claim set details—including resource claims, resource claim actions, and resource claim action authorization strategies—are retrieved and cached from the DMS Configuration Service, which stores this data in its own database.

 ### 5. Authorizing /data Endpoint Requests